SAP Datasphere: Automation of Modeling

 Fig. 9: Screenshot | isr.de

-Have we piqued your interest?
-Read our reference report on a large Datasphere project in which considerable acceleration was achieved by automating the modeling.
+Has this sparked your interest?
+We invite you to read our reference report on a major Datasphere project where significant acceleration was achieved through the automation of modeling.

-SAP Datasphere is very well suited as a self-service platform for specialist departments.
+SAP Datasphere is exceptionally well-suited as a self-service platform for business departments.

 Conclusion

-The Command Line Interface offers great potential for complex scenarios and the automation of activities.
-It is exciting to see how the functional diversity of the Command Line Interface will develop.
-Many scenarios for automating and mapping complex scenarios can be tackled in this way.
-The example of the ISR Automation Framework clearly shows that the use of the CLI can result in high savings potential, for example in the following areas:
+The Command Line Interface offers significant potential for complex scenarios and the automation of tasks.
+It is intriguing to observe the evolving functional breadth of the Command Line Interface.
+Many scenarios involving automation and the representation of complex situations can be addressed through this approach.
+The ISR Automation Framework exemplifies how leveraging the CLI can unlock substantial savings potential, particularly in areas such as:

 • Generation of Spaces

-• Comparison of the source systems with the Datasphere data models
+• Synchronization of source systems with Datasphere's data models

-We hope that our article has given you a good overview of the potential of the Command Line Interface.
+We hope that our contribution has provided a comprehensive overview of the capabilities of the Command Line Interface.

 Christopher Kampmann